 Katia Wyatt, Founder and Director of instech, said: "We aim to serve as a source of new ideas, proven strategies and hopefully as a way for members of the insurance and tech worlds to come together to meet and exchange war stories.
 Simon's addition to our advisory board brings a new perspective to what we can give to our members and what we can achieve across the digital disruption spectrum in insurance.
 We are happy to have him on board."

 RPC has been supporting the insurance sector on InsurTech matters for some time, including through the award-winning ReSecure service, which offers an all-inclusive service to companies that have been involved in a cyber-attack.
 ReSecure provides clients with access to a combined team offering data breach management, technical forensic investigation, legal advice, notification, web and credit monitoring and public relations services.

-Meanwhile, RPC Consulting, the actuarial and insurance management consulting arm of RPC, offers clients access to Tyche, its proprietary software.
+Meanwhile, RPC Tyche [from 30 May 2020, RPC Consulting became RPC Tyche LLP], the actuarial and insurance management consulting arm of RPC, offers clients access to Tyche, its proprietary software.
 Through Tyche, insurers can price risk (both personal lines and commercial) or reserve, and model capital at a faster rate than most technologies.